K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: K-Radar

 \subsection{Sensor specification for K-Radar}

 To collect data under adverse weathers, we install five types of waterproofed sensors ({listed in Appendix B}) with IP66 rating, according to the configuration shown in Figure \ref{sensor_suite}.
 First, a 4D Radar is attached to the front grill of the car to prevent multi-path phenomenon due to the bonnet or ceiling of the car.
 Second, a 64-channel Long Range Lidar and a 128-channel High Resolution Lidar are positioned at the centre of the car’s roof with different heights (Figure \ref{sensor_suite}-(a)).
-The Long-Range Lidar point clouds are used for accurately labelling objects of various distances, while the High-Resolution Lidar point clouds provide dense information with a wide (i.e., 44.5 degree) vertical field of view (FOV).
+The Long-Range LPCs are used for accurately labelling objects of various distances, while the High-Resolution LPCs provide dense information with a wide (i.e., 44.5 degree) vertical field of view (FOV).
 Third, a stereo camera is placed on the front, rear, left, and right side of the vehicle, which results in four stereo RGB images that cover 360-degree FOV from the ego-vehicle perspective.
+Last, an RTK-GPS antenna and two IMU sensors are set on the rear side of the vehicle to enable accurate positioning of the ego-vehicle.